 by Potluri Rao In Seattle ©2018 (CC BY 4.0)

-Vedas, the so-called Hindu sacred texts, were not Hindu culture at all.
-They were Avestan (Persia-Bactria) literature, falsely promoted by the Greeks, as the Hindu culture, to deliberately and totally destroy the ancient Hindu cultures that lived in peace and prosperity for 60,000 years.
+Vedas, the so-called Hindu sacred texts, were not Hindu culture.
+They were recent Persian literature, falsely promoted by the Greeks, to deliberately and totally destroy the ancient Hindu cultures.
+They were Greek financed Brahmin rubbish.